syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/data-labels.md

 ---
 layout: post
 title: Data labels in ##Platform_Name## 3D Chart control | Syncfusion
-description: Learn here all about Data labels in Syncfusion ##Platform_Name## 3D Chart control of Syncfusion Essential JS 2 and more.
+description: Learn here all about data labels in Syncfusion ##Platform_Name## 3D Chart control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
-control: Data labels
+control: 3D Chart
 publishingplatform: ##Platform_Name##
 documentation: ug
 domainurl: ##DomainURL##
 ---

 # Data labels in ##Platform_Name## 3D Chart control

+Data labels are fields that includes information about the sample point connected to an output.

 Data label can be added to a chart series by enabling the [`visible`](../api/chart3d/dataLabelStyleModel/#visible) option in the dataLabel.
 By default, the labels will arrange smartly without overlapping.